-I didn’t want this day to end without acknowledging my little girl’s “birthday”.
+I didn’t want this day to end without acknowledging my little girl’s birthday.
 Year 14.
-I tried very hard to keep my head WAY up in the clouds today but I think the gray and frigid weather at the cemetery late this afternoon threw me for a loop.
+I did my best to keep my head above the clouds today, but I think the gray and frigid weather at the cemetery late this afternoon threw me for a loop.
 You know what?
-Grief sucks.
+Grief sucks!
 Truly, it does.
-It’s so unpredictable and I hate the fact that I just can’t trust it at all.
+It’s so unpredictable, and I hate the fact that I just can’t trust it at all.
 Some say it comes in waves, and nothing could be further from the truth.
 Days go by, weeks, sometimes even months that I don’t feel that something is just missing from my soul.
 Yet in that space where her very full life was supposed to be exists a dark, empty void filled with questions, confusion, regrets and “what if’s”.
 What would she look like today?
 What would her voice sound like?
 Would she have had my hair?
 His eyes?
 Been short, or tall?
 Who would she have been and where could she possibly have gone?
 What if I hadn’t picked up that Godforsaken box of Christmas decorations that I promised him I wouldn’t?
 And worst of the thoughts never far from the forefront of my mind – was her fate some twisted pay off for the many others of my sins?
 The questions are infinite and annoying and random and I really just actually hate them!

-At first, I wasn’t sure if I was going to share this because I honestly didn’t want anyone to be saddened by these two pictures or what I had to say.
-After all, no one likes a Debbie downer and at first glance at these precious treasures of mine may lead some to think, “how sad”.
-Please allow me to explain …
+I wasn’t sure if I was going to share this, because I honestly didn’t want to make anyone sad.
+After all, no one likes a Debbie downer, and at first glance, this precious treasure of mine may lead some to think, “OMG, how sad”.
+Let me to explain …

-Two Fridays ago, our daughter had her little besties for a sleepover.
-Giggles, silliness and the like in full throttle above our bedroom, which we did not mind in the least.
+Our daughter had her friends here for a sleepover recently.
+Giggles and silliness ensued above our bedroom, which we did not mind in the least.
 Those sounds of silliness are not only music to our ears but even more so a sign that we must be doing something right!
 We’ve always said that we want our home to be where our daughter and her friends want to be.
 (Much like those days so very long ago raising my Christian that I fondly recall very similar sounds of boys camped happily at my home.
 They were “my boys” too, and some still are to this day, but I digress.)
 When kids cross our threshold they are welcomed, embraced, esteemed, heard, respected, validated, loved and cared for as if they were our own.
 For us?
 It’s the highest of honors: “The house full of silly girls”.

-But back to the story.
+But I’ve digressed.
 That night it was storming terribly.
-Pouring rains, booms of thunder, cracks of lightening and even some hail.
-By 9pm Williamson and I were settled down in our room watching a movie while the girls were upstairs engaged in some serious SHENANIGANS!
+Pouring rain, crashing thunder, cracks of lightening and even some hail.
+Williamson and I were settled down in our room watching a movie while the girls upstairs were engaged in some pretty serious shenanigans.
 One hellacious “BAM” of thunder and lightning and our peaceful movie night quickly turned into a slumber party in our room!
 There we were surrounded by two cats, a trembling dog, then within seconds of hearing eight little feet trampling down the stairway, four 11-year-olds who jumped onto our bed.
 “Guess what, you’re stuck with us now people, bwa ha ha ha ha!”
 Of course, this was to be expected and perfectly okay.
 Soon they were all giggling and wouldn’t shut up, so Williamson hit the pause button and we just let them do their thing!

 It was all fun and games, until that is, one of the girls who hadn’t been in our bedroom before noticed a tiny dress I have displayed in a curio along with many other keepsakes and trinkets that were either gifts pending a long-awaited arrival or keepsakes given in remembrance of a brief and bittersweet life .
 You see, it’s “her shelf” – my daughter Gina Marie, the miniscule human who was given to share her time with me for only a matter of hours.
 Some day when I’m ready I will share her story in greater expanse, but for now what I can say is this …